andy7937/message-app/README.md

 # Project Context
-Project started to gain an understanding of how to use React, Node and MongoDB
+Project started to gain an understanding of how to use React, Node and MongoDB and ultimately how to incorporate each framework with each other

 # How to run the app
-to run
 go into backend folder in terminal - start node server.js
 go into frontend folder in terminal - npm start